ImAdamTM/actions-ai-app/example/randomizing-without-repetition/README.md

 │    ├── intents             # The intents directory
 │    │   ├── index.js        # Imports the intents for use
 │    │   ├── fallback.js     # The fallback intent (when the app doesn't understand)
-│    │   └── welcome.js      # The welcome intent (greets the user)
+│    │   ├── welcome.js      # The welcome intent (greets the user)
+│    │   └── facts.js        # The facts intent (tells randomized facts)
 │    └── ai.js               # `actions-ai-app` creation (exports the intent, invokeIntent, action, and entity methods so that we may import them anywhere)
 ├── cache                    # The cache is used to store json data for API.AI └── nodemon.js               # Nodemon config, specifically we ignore the `cache` directory as we don't need refresh when cache changes